O*Net Online- My Next Move

 - Did you operate any equipment?

-- Did you produce any written document and/or written reports?
+- Did you produce any written documents and/or written reports?

 - Did you make any decisions or recommendations?